auriq/ESSKibanaDataVisualization/README.md

 Essentia, data visualization with Kibana.
 =

-This repository illustrates how essentia streams data into Elasticsearch and view it via Kibana.
+This repository illustrates how Essentia streams data into Elasticsearch and makes it viewable via Kibana.

 ## Environment used in this sample